microsoft/FluidFramework/api-report/default-map.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "IMapMessageLocalMetadata" which is marked as @internal constructor(serializer: IFluidSerializer, handle: IFluidHandle, submitMessage: (op: any, localOpMetadata: IMapMessageLocalMetadata) => void, type: IValueType<T>, eventEmitter?: TypedEventEmitter<ISharedDefaultMapEvents>);
     entries(): IterableIterator<[string, any]>;
-    // Warning: (ae-forgotten-export) The symbol "ISharedDefaultMapEvents" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly eventEmitter: TypedEventEmitter<ISharedDefaultMapEvents>;
     forEach(callbackFn: (value: any, key: string, map: Map<string, any>) => void): void;